-NOTE 1 - GENERAL INFORMATION
+NOTE 1 - CORPORATE INFORMATION

-NOTE 1.1 - GENERAL
+NOTE 1.1 - GENERAL INFORMATION

-Senfin Growth Fund (the "fund") is an open-ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
-The fund was launched on 02 February 2012.
+SENFIN SHARIAH BALANCED FUND ("the Fund") is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+The fund was launched on 03 December 2012.

 The fund is managed by Senfin Asset Management (Private) Limited which is incorporated and domiciled in Sri Lanka.
 The registered office of the management company is located at 267, Galle Road, Colombo 3.
-The trustee and custodian of the Fund is Hatton National Bank (HNB) having its place of business at No 481, T.B.
-Jayah Mawatha, Colombo 10.
+The trustee and custodian of the Fund is Hatton National Bank PLC (HNB) having its place of business at No 481, T. B. Jayah Mawatha, Colombo 10.

-The investment objective of the fund is to achieve long term capital growth by investing in a well-diversified portfolio of equity securities listed on the Colombo Stock Exchange.
+The investment objective of the fund is to achieve balance between capital appreciation and income over the medium and long term by investing in Shariah compliant equity securities and Shariah compliant income securities.

-NOTE 1.2 - DATE OF AUTHORIZATION FOR ISSUE
+NOTE 1.2 - DATE OF AUTHORIZATION FOR ISSUE.

-The financial statements of the fund for the year ended 31st December 2023 were authorized for issue by the fund management company and the trustee on 26th March 2024.
+The financial statements of the fund for the year ended 31 December 2023 were authorized for issue by the fund management company and the trustee on 8th April 2024.